Welcome to Trevor Brown's home page

 - (2017) Reuse, don't recycle: transforming algorithms that throw away descriptors.

-Maya Arbel and Trevor Brown.
+Maya Arbel-Raviv and Trevor Brown.

-Poster and short paper at PPoPP'17.
+Also appeared as a poster and short paper at PPoPP'17.

 - (2016) PHyTM: persistent hybrid transactional memory.